Estimated reading time: 17 minutes

 May 2022 Budget Summary

-May was an expensive month for our budget as I’ve been buying renovation materials for the master bathroom.
+May was an expensive month for our budget as I’ve been buying renovation materials for the main bathroom.

 So far, I’ve spent around $10,000, and I’ll be doing the work myself, so I don’t find that too bad.

-I spared no expense for the master bathroom, so it becomes spa-like.
+I spared no expense for the main bathroom, so it becomes spa-like.

-We’ve decided to stay in our home so the bathroom and kitchen will be our main focus.
+We’ve decided to stay home, so the bathroom and kitchen will be our primary focus.